tinygo-org/tinygo-site/content/faq/why-a-new-compiler.md

 * The ABI was fixed, so could not be optimized for speed.
 Also, the ABI didn't seem to be documented anywhere.

-* Working arount limitations in the `go` toolchain was rather burdensome and quite a big hack.
+* Working around limitations in the `go` toolchain was rather burdensome and quite a big hack.

 * The binaries produced were quite bloated, for various reasons: